Mount Kailash

 The Pilgrimage of a Lifetime

-Each year, thousands of pilgrims and trekkers from around the world embark on the arduous journey to Mount Kailash, braving the harsh conditions and high altitude to pay homage to this sacred peak.
-The most significant ritual is the kora, a 52-kilometer circumambulation around the mountain, performed either on foot or, for the truly devout, by prostrating along the entire route.
+Each year, thousands of pilgrims and trekkers worldwide embark on the arduous journey to Mount Kailash, braving the harsh conditions and high altitude to pay homage to this sacred peak.
+The most significant ritual is the kora, a 52-kilometre circumambulation around the mountain, performed either on foot or, for the truly devout, by prostrating along the entire route.

 An Untouched Summit

 Unlike many other sacred peaks around the world, the summit of Mount Kailash remains untouched by human feet.
 Despite its relatively modest height of 6,638 meters (21,778 feet), no climber has ever reached the top.
-This is due to both the technical difficulty of the ascent and the mountain's profound spiritual significance, which dictates that it should remain inviolate.
+This is due to the technical difficulty of the ascent and the mountain's profound spiritual significance, which dictates that it should remain inviolate.
 Climbing Mount Kailash is considered a grave sacrilege, and the mountain's pristine peak stands as a testament to the respect and reverence it commands.

 The Mystical Aura